 Best grown in medium to wet soil, Royal Ferns prefer to be either partially or fully shaded.
 It becomes just a little over 3 feet in height with a spread of 2 to 3 feet.
 If given constant moisture, this fern can grow up to 6 feet.
 Gardeners prefer to use this fern for its broad, elegant fronds.
 This plant works well in a variety of different garden selections such as wet areas, shaded borders, woodland gardens, or native gardens.

 Giant Ostrich Ferns (Matteucia struthiopteris)

-These ferns each grow to at least 3 feet in height, giving their gardener a right amount of ground coverage.
-When kept in moist conditions, they bring a touch of elegance amongst your colorful spring flowers.
+These ferns each grow to at least 3 feet in height, giving their gardener the right amount of ground coverage.
+When kept in moist conditions, they bring a touch of elegance to your colorful spring flowers.